 Renewal applications should be submitted to the HPRA at least nine months before the expiry of the authorisation, although earlier renewals are acceptable in order to facilitate a common renewal date for a range of products or for products within the Mutual Recognition procedure which may have been authorised at different times in different Member States (the common renewal date should be agreed with the Reference Member State).

-For more information on preparing renewal applications, please see the HPRA Guide to Renewal of Marketing Authorisations - Human Medicines and the Guideline on the Processing of Renewals in the Mutual Recognition and Decentralised Procedures.
+For more information on preparing renewal applications, please see the HPRA Guide to Renewal of Marketing Authorisations - Human Medicines and the CMDh Best Practice Guide on the processing of renewals in the Mutual Recognition and Decentralised Procedures.

 For products authorised by the European Commission (centralised procedure), renewal applications must be submitted to the European Medicines Agency (EMA).
 For more information, please consult the EMA website.